jdewit/AvroCaseBundle/README.md

 $underscoreCaseFormat = $converter->toUnderscoreCase($str);
 ```

-You can also convert string in your Twig files using the following functions
+You can also convert string in your Twig files using the following filters

 ``` jinja
     {{ var | camel }}